-We cannot predict the actual closing price of the index stock on any day, the final index stock price or what the market value of your notes will be on any particular trading day, nor can we predict the relationship between the closing price of the index stock and the market value of your notes at any time prior to the stated maturity date.
-The actual coupon payment, if any, that a holder of the notes will receive on each coupon payment date, the actual amount that you will receive at maturity, if any, and the rate of return on the offered notes will depend on whether or not the notes are redeemed and the actual initial index stock price, which we will set on the trade date, and on the actual closing prices of the index stock on the coupon observation dates and the actual final index stock price determined by the calculation agent as described above.
+We cannot predict the actual closing prices of the index stocks on any day or what the market value of your notes will be on any particular trading day, nor can we predict the relationship between the closing prices of the index stocks and the market value of your notes at any time prior to the stated maturity date.
+The actual coupon payment that a holder of the notes will receive on each coupon payment date and the rate of return on the offered notes will depend on whether or not the notes are automatically called and the actual initial index stock prices, which we will set on the trade date, and on the actual closing prices of the index stocks on the coupon observation dates determined by the calculation agent as described above.
 Moreover, the assumptions on which the hypothetical examples are based may turn out to be inaccurate.
-Consequently, the coupon to be paid in respect of your notes, if any, and the cash amount to be paid in respect of your notes on the stated maturity date, if any, may be very different from the information reflected in the examples above.
+Consequently, the coupons to be paid in respect of your notes may be very different from the information reflected in the examples above.